-Ellen Andersen, Associate Professor of Women's and Gender Studies
+Ellen Andersen, Associate Professor of Gender, Sexuality and Women's Studies

 Associate Professor of Political Science